saucelabs-training/demo-espresso/real-devices/README.md

 The scripts in this repo were developed on macOS and expect JDK 8 or higher to be installed and available.

 ## Setup
-A prebuilt native Android application and it's Espresso test cases are included in this repo.
+A prebuilt native Android application and its Espresso test cases are included in this repo.
 Source to this application can be found on [GitHub](https://github.com/saucelabs/sample-app-mobile).

 The application is bundled in [`SauceLabs.Mobile.Sample.Espresso.App.apk`](./SauceLabs.Mobile.Sample.Espresso.App.apk) and the tests cases are bundled in [`SauceLabs.Mobile.Sample.Espresso.Tests.apk`](./SauceLabs.Mobile.Sample.Espresso.Tests.apk).